 Casper is a pretty good mattress.
 It sits in the middle of the firmness scale at a 6-7 out of 10.
 The most unique attribute of Casper is the feel.
 You’ll get a little more pronounced sinkage with the Casper than you’ll get in any of these other options (with the Saatva Plush Soft being the one exception).
 The sinkage is a bit more pronounced, and yet less dramatically hugging also.
-It’s a bit like the feeling you get on a trampoline, where your body compresses a unified circiular depression around your weight as opposed to a more traditional all memory foam mattress, which attempts to contour more to the exact shape of your body.
+It’s a bit like the feeling you get on a trampoline, where your body compresses a unified circular depression around your weight as opposed to a more traditional all memory foam mattress, which attempts to contour more to the exact shape of your body.

 Should I buy a Leesa mattress?

 I believe Leesa is the most well-rounded mattress and it’s my personal favorite in this group.
-It’s a 6 out of 10 in terms of firmness, has great support, a sharp design, and is quite comfortable.
+It’s a 6 out of 10 in terms of firmness, has great support, and a sharp design, and is quite comfortable.
 If you’re looking for a balanced and neutral mattress the Leesa is a great choice.
-The Leesa doesn’t have a dramatic sinkage, this in combination with the aeration channels in the top layer of foam, help to keep sleepers cool.
+The Leesa doesn’t have a dramatic sinkage, so this in combination with the aeration channels in the top layer of foam, help to keep sleepers cool.
 Provided you’re not looking for that dramatic sinkage / hug feel and you prefer a neutral firmness, the Leesa is a fantastic option.

 Should I buy a Tuft & Needle mattress?

-Tuft & Needle has changed their foam formula and mattress feel several times over the last 2 years.
+Tuft & Needle has changed their foam formula and mattress feel several times over the last three years.
 Originally, it was quite firm, however, it’s now relatively similar to the Casper’s range at a 6-6.5 out of 10.
 The cover is fairly simple, no bells or whistles, which really is the hallmark of the Tuft & Needle as a whole.
 The Tuft & Needle is the most inexpensive mattress on this list.
 Buy the Tuft & Needle if you’re looking for the best deal, don’t mind a simplistic designed cover, and are comfortable with a medium to slightly firm feel.

 Should I buy a Saatva mattress?